kumparan/fer/README.md

-# fif
+# fer
-FIF is not Ferdian
+fer is not Ferdian